aravindha2k/PetPals/README.md

-To run the frontend
+1.To run the frontend
 npm run dev
-To run the backend Server
+2.To run the backend Server
 npm run server